kubeshop/botkube-docs/docs/configuration/communication/index.md

 With source bindings, you can specify which events are sent to a given channel (or, in case of Elasticsearch, index).
 To read more about source configuration, see the [Source](../source) document.

-## Known limitations

-Currently, [Microsoft Teams](../../installation/teams/) integration works differently than other bot integrations, such as Slack or Discord.
-While Microsoft Teams support multiple channels for forwarding notifications, you need to turn them on with `@Botkube enable notifications` on each channel.
-Microsoft Teams uses source and executor bindings defined under `communications.teams.bindings` property for all channels in the following way:

-- Executor bindings apply to all MS Teams channels where Botkube has access to.
-- Source bindings apply to all channels which have notification turned on with `@Botkube enable notifications` command.

 ## Syntax

 Each communication platform has specific options, however they share a similar syntax for consistency.